Junior Tennis Ladders

 Ladders give players the opportunity to play singles matches with a variety of players in a competitive, but friendly environment.
 There are two separate Ladders: one for juniors under age 18; and one for juniors under age 12.

 The Ladder Season will run this year from July 1 to the end of October.

 The Junior Ladder costs $10 for the season.
 The club will be donating all proceeds towards the Doug Philpott Inner-City Children’s Tennis Fund.

 You can join a ladder at any time, but new entrants will only begin play at the beginning of the following month.
-At the end of each month (the 24th of each month), the Ladder will be shuffled.
+On the last day of each month the Ladder will be shuffled.
 The top 2 players will move up a box, the bottom 2 players will move down a box, and any new players will be added.
 To ensure active participation in the ladder, players who have not played any ladder matches at the end of the month will be removed from the ladder and will need to re-register to participate the following month.